Reflections (Gil Scott-Heron album)

 Reflections is an album by the American poet and musician Gil Scott-Heron, released in 1981.
 It was his second album without Brian Jackson.
 Scott-Heron supported the album with a North American tour.
 The album peaked at No. 106 on the Billboard 200.

 Arista Records mailed a copy of "'B' Movie'" to every member of Congress. "'B' Movie" was a hit on Black radio stations.

 Production

 Recorded at TONTO Studio, the album was coproduced by Malcolm Cecil.
-Scott-Heron was backed by the Midnight Band. "'B' Movie" is a criticism of Ronald Reagan, whose image appears on the album cover in one of the lenses of Scott-Heron's glasses.
+Scott-Heron was backed by the Amnesia Express, the band he formed following his period leading the Midnight Band. "'B' Movie" is a criticism of Ronald Reagan, whose image appears on the album cover in one of the lenses of Scott-Heron's glasses.
 "Inner City Blues" is a version of the Marvin Gaye song.
 "Grandma's Hands" is a cover of the Bill Withers song.

 Critical reception

 Robert Christgau called "'B' Movie" Scott-Heron's "smartest political rap ever"; Knight Ridder deemed it "a bitter tour de force."
 The Tucson Citizen labeled the album Scott-Heron's "slicing philosophy of America's determined return to the years before social conscience and civil rights."
 The Philadelphia Daily News praised the "brilliantly articulated bad-tidings."